Rory-Sullivan/Tic-tac-toe/README.md

 ## Easy

 When playing on easy mode the computer simply plays a random move from any available move.
-Since tic-tac-toe is a relatively simple game some times it gets lucky and plays well but most of the time it is easy to beat.
+Since tic-tac-toe is a relatively simple game sometimes it gets lucky and plays well but most of the time it is easy to beat.

 ## Medium

 In this mode the computer will try to stop you from completing a line of three in a row or will complete its own line of three if there is one available.
 Otherwise it will play randomly.
-While it is unlikely that the computer will win against a human player a reasonable level of skill is required to beat it.
+While it is unlikely that the computer will win against a human player, a reasonable level of skill is required to beat it.

 ## Hard